Connecticut & New York

 4. Weep holes are drilled in both poured (keyway joint) and blocked walls to assist in water drainage.

-5. Dirt is removed to create a trench dug out approx. 10 inches deep around the room's perimeter, including the pit for the sump pump station (basket and lid).
+5. Dirt is removed to create a trench dug out approximately 10 inches deep around the room's perimeter, including the pit for the sump pump station (basket and lid).

-6. We installed an ADS four-inch perforated pipe along the bottom to the top of the footing allowing it to pitch toward the sump pump station.
+6. We installed an ADS four-inch perforated pipe from the bottom to the top of the footing, allowing it to pitch toward the sump pump station.

 7. The ADS pipe is packed in 3/4-inch washed stone.
-This method of drainage is proven to be infallible when installed correctly.
+This method of drainage has been proven to be effective when installed correctly.

 8. A dimpled drain board with high compressive strength and flow capacity is custom-cut to match your footing size.
 It is installed along the wall and across a portion of the trench.